piosangtl/ANGRISTANDEVANS/README.md

 # ANGRISTANDEVANS
-Replication Codes for Angrist and Evans (1998)
+Replication Code for Angrist and Evans (1998)

 This do-file code covers 1990 Tables 1,2,3,5 and 10 of Angrist and Evans (1998).
 Download the 1990 census data from IPUMS-USA.